Capabilities in Technical Preview 1606 for Configuration Manager

 Enroll a Windows 10 Anniversary Update device for On-premises Mobile Device Management.

-For information on how to prepare your site and enroll devices for On-premises Mobile Device Management, see Manage mobile devices with on-premises infrastructure in System Center Configuration Manager.
+For information on how to prepare your site and enroll devices for On-premises Mobile Device Management, see Manage mobile devices with on-premises infrastructure.

 Cloud Proxy Service for managing clients on the Internet